Best Ulta Retinol: 5 Standout Picks for Smoother, Brighter Skin

 💡 Editor’s Final Thoughts

-Final Verdict: If you want the most reliable results-per-dollar from an Ulta retinol, Paula’s Choice Clinical 1% Retinol Treatment is my top pick for its visible smoothing power and user-friendly texture.
-If you are newer to vitamin A or easily irritated, Peach & Lily Retinal For All is the easiest “stick with it” option that still feels like it is doing something.
+Final Verdict: If you want the strongest overall Ulta retinol from this list, Paula’s Choice Clinical 1% Retinol Treatment is the standout for visible smoothing and a surprisingly user-friendly texture.
+If you are newer to vitamin A or know your skin gets irritated easily, Peach & Lily Retinal For All is the safer, easier option to use consistently.

 See also